Trigger warning: abuse, coercive control, loss, and family court trauma.

 If he agreed to leave his common-law wife and not return to her,

-Then custody could be returned—if the children chose it.
+Then custody could be returned but only if the children chose it.

 I allowed that choice.
 I didn’t block it.
 I didn’t fight them.
 I just wanted them safe and loved.